Len Walker

-Leonard Walker (born 4 March 1944) is a former English footballer and manager.
+Leonard Walker (born 4 March 1944) is an English former football player and manager.
 He was the manager of Aldershot from July 1981 until November 1984, and then June 1985 until 11 April 1991.

 Playing career

 Walker was born in Darlington and started his football career as a trainee with Middlesbrough.
 After a spell in non-league football with Spennymoor United he returned to the Football League with Newcastle United in May 1963.

 In July 1964, he moved to Hampshire to join Aldershot where he played for the next twelve seasons, making nearly 500 appearances in all competitions.
 He also became the club's regular penalty taker; of his 23 league goals, 18 came from the penalty spot.
 He was an ever-present in 1966–67.
 He also captained the side, and helped them win their first promotion from the Fourth Division in 1973.

 In August 1976, he returned to his native north-east with Darlington.
 After two years, he retired from playing and took over as manager in October 1978.